climat-project/climat-lib/roadmap.md

 - ~~More unit tests~~
 - ~~Constants~~
+- ~~Multiple names for one subcommand (one name with more aliases?)~~
 - Check if we can replace kotlinx-cli library with Clikt (https://ajalt.github.io/clikt/)
+- Toolchain name/alias or param/constant name pattern (only alphanumeric + dash + underscore for example)
 - Appending (Offloading) unknown parameters to the template end
-- Multiple names for one subcommand (multiple names or one name with more aliases?)
 - Being able to pass an object to an action handler, not only a template string how is now currently
 - Reference resources, which will be copied when the alias is installed
 - Plugins